oninebx/blog/_posts/2025-09-16-thinking-in-ddd-understanding-entities-value-objects-and-aggregates-through-a-crowdfunding-page.md

 ### F﻿actories

-In Domain-Driven Design, a **Factory** is a pattern used to encapsulate the complex creation logic of domain objects, particularly entities and aggregates.
+**Factory** is a pattern used to encapsulate the complex creation logic of domain objects, particularly entities and aggregates.
 Instead of exposing constructors directly, a factory handles the assembly of an object’s required components, ensures that all business rules and invariants are satisfied at creation, and can coordinate the creation of related entities or value objects.
 Factories are especially useful when creating aggregates like a Page, where multiple entities (Donations, Comments, Beneficiary) and value objects (CampaignStory, Timeline) must be initialized consistently and correctly from the start.

 #### P﻿ageFactory